richardlam4391/Introduction_to_Data_Science/What is Data Science/README.md

-# Details of Machine Learning with Python
+# Details of What is Data Science

 This course tells you why data science is important.